Australian Law Reform Commission: Background

 The ALRC is the primary law reform agency for the Australian government.
 It has its origins in the Law Reform Commission, which was established in 1975 under the Law Reform Commission Act 1973.
 This legislation was superseded by the Australian Law Reform Commission Act 1996 (Cth) (the ALRC Act) which came into effect on 11 November 1996.
 The new act was intended to improve the structure and functions of the ALRC, consistent with the recommendations of the 1994 Report of the House of Representatives Standing Committee on Legal and Constitutional Affairs titled, Law Reform—the Challenge Continues.

 Constitution

-Under the amendments to the ALRC Act in 2012, the commission consists of a president and up to six other members.
-The performance of the commission's functions, and the exercise of its powers, are not affected merely because of one or more vacancies in its membership.
-The attorney general may, from time to time, appoint such other part-time members of the commission as the attorney general considers necessary to enable the commission to perform its functions.
-Full-time members are to be appointed by the governor general and part-time members are to be appointed by the attorney-general.
+Under the amendments to the ALRC Act in 2012, the Commission consists of a President and up to six other members (more commonly called Commissioners).
+The performance of the Commission's functions, and the exercise of its powers, are not affected merely because of one or more vacancies in its membership.
+The Attorney-General may, from time to time, appoint such other part-time members of the Commission as the Attorney-General considers necessary to enable the Commission to perform its functions.
+Full-time members are to be appointed by the Governor-General and part-time members are to be appointed by the Attorney-General.
 A member holds office for the term (of at least six months but not longer than five years) specified in his or her appointment, but is eligible for re-appointment.